Table of Content

-However, it’s important to understand that depression is a disease and not a character flaw.
-Also, the ones who suffer from it, understand the pain it causes, and the maddening and gut-wrenching impact it can have on your mind and body.
+It’s important to understand that depression is a disease and not a character flaw or weakness.
+The ones who have depression understand the pain it causes, and the impact it can have on the mind and body.
 However, seeking timely treatment can help you manage the condition and recover.

 In this article, we will walk you through various aspects of depression that primarily include:

-Feeling sad on account of certain events in life is natural as a human emotion, however, if the individual starts feeling lonely and depressed for too long (weeks/months/years), it signifies the onset of depression.
+Feeling sad on account of certain events in life is natural as a human emotion, however, if the individual starts feeling lonely and depressed for too long (weeks/months/years), it signifies clinical depression.

-Depression is one of the leading factors for heart diseases and dementia and its onset may trigger due to multiple reasons.
+Depression is one of the leading factors for heart diseases and dementia and its onset may be triggered due to multiple reasons.
 Before we jump to the segment detailing the early signs of depression, let us first learn about the different types and stages of depression:

 The four most common types of the disorder include the following: